-The purpose of the pledge to residents is to strengthen the relationship between residents and public services, and to build on the sense of community in the borough.
-We can only achieve the outcomes and objectives set out in the Borough Plan if the council, local organisations, community groups and residents all work together for the benefit of everyone in Haringey.
+The purpose of the residents' deal is to strengthen the relationship between the Council and residents.
+We can only achieve the outcomes and objectives set out in the Borough Plan if we all work together for the benefit of everyone in Haringey.

-OUR STRENGTHS
+OUR PART